skatejs/skatejs/README.md

 });
 ```

-With Skate, if your `prototype` doesn't inherit from the base `HTMLElement`, it will automatically do this for you.
+If your `prototype` doesn't inherit from the base `HTMLElement`, Skate will automatically do this for you.